 When planning your blog, remember that valuable content drives traffic and attracts visitors.
-That means you’ll need your content to be consistent while still standing out to your blog’s target audience.
+That means you’ll need to post consistently while still standing out to your blog’s target audience.

 But how do you get started planning a blogging calendar?
 Here’s some content calendar ideas you can use to develop and create a schedule for your new hit blog.